Best Cheap Home Insurance Companies in North Carolina (2026)

 Does NC home insurance cover flooding?

-Flood damage is never covered by standard home insurance.
+Flood damage is almost never covered by standard home insurance.
 Floods can be extremely expensive for insurers when they occur, damaging thousands of insured properties at the same time.
+Flooding was the single most expensive type of disaster in North Carolina in 2025, causing more than $40 million in damage statewide.

 If you're in a high-risk flood zone, you should consider buying a separate flood insurance policy through the government-sponsored National Flood Insurance Program (NFIP) or a private flood insurer.